-201 2 2011
+20 13 2 2012

 Bank premises and equipment:

 Land and land improvements \$ 12 \$ 12

-Buildings 153 153
+Buildings 156 153

-Building machinery and equipment 21 20
+Building machinery and equipment 21 21

-Construction in progress 2 1
+Construction in progress 1 2

-Furniture and equipment 37 36
+Furniture and equipment 35 37

-Subtotal 225 222
+Subtotal 225 225

-Accumulated depreciation (80) (72)
+Accumulated depreciation (84) (80)

-Bank premises and equipment, net \$ 145 \$ 150
+Bank premises and equipment, net \$ 141 \$ 145

-Depreciation expense, for the years ended December 31 \$ 10 \$ 11
+Depreciation expense, for the years ended December 31 \$ 10 \$ 10

 The Bank leases space to outside tenants with remaining lease terms of less than one year.
-Rental income from such leases was immaterial for the years ended December 31, 2012 and 2011, and is reported as a component of "Non-interest income: Other" in the Statements of Income and Comprehensive Income.
-Future minimum payments under agreements in existence at December 31, 2012 were immaterial.
+Rental income from such leases was immaterial for the years ended December 31, 2013 and 2012, and is reported as a component of "Non-interest income: Other" in the Statements of Income and Comprehensive Income.

-The Bank had capitalized software assets, net of amortization, of \$9 million and \$5 million at December 31, 2012 and 2011, respectively.
-Amortization expense was \$1 million for each of the years ended December 31, 2012 and 2011.
+The Bank had capitalized software assets, net of amortization, of \$29 million and \$9 million at December 31, 2013 and 2012, respectively.
+Amortization expense was \$2 million and \$1 million for the years ended December 31, 2013 and 2012, respectively.
 Capitalized software assets are reported as a component of "Other assets" in the Statements of Condition and the related amortization is reported as a component of "Operating expenses: Other" in the Statements of Income and Comprehensive Income.